-The multifunction lever on the left side of the steering column includes your:
+The multifunction lever on the left side of the steering column includes the following:

-- Turn Signal and Lane Change Control
+- Turn and Lane Change Signals

+- Headlamps

 - Headlamp High/Low-Beam Changer

+- Flash-to-Pass Feature

 - Cruise Control

-- Headlamps Switch

-- Flash-to-Pass Feature

 Turn and Lane Change Signals

 The turn signal has two upward (for right) and two downward (for left) positions.
 These positions allow you to signal a turn or a lane change.